-7. Convertible Preferred Stock
+6. Convertible Preferred Stock

-In April 2018, the Company entered into the Series A Share Purchase Agreement (the "SPA"), pursuant to which the investors committed to invest an aggregate amount of up to \$60.0 million for the issuance of shares of Series A convertible preferred stock at a price of \$1.00 per share.
+In April 2018, the Company entered into the Series A Share Purchase Agreement (the "Series A SPA"), pursuant to which the investors committed to invest an aggregate amount of up to \$60.0 million for the issuance of shares of Series A convertible preferred stock at a price of \$1.00 per share.

 The initial closing occurred on April 16, 2018, and the Company issued 14,900,000 shares of Series A convertible preferred stock at a price per share of \$1.00 for net cash proceeds of \$14.7 million.
+In addition, a convertible note in the amount of \$100,000 that was outstanding and automatically convertible in the Company's next equity financing, converted into 100,000 shares of Series A convertible preferred stock upon the initial closing of the Series A financing.
 The investors also committed to purchase 15,000,000 and 30,000,000 shares of Series A convertible preferred stock at a price of \$1.00 per share in second and third closings, respectively, contingent upon the achievement by the Company of certain development milestones and approval by the board of directors.

 The investors' commitment to purchase and the Company's commitment to sell shares of Series A convertible preferred stock represent a freestanding instrument accounted for at fair value and re-measured at each reporting date.
-The Company estimates the fair value of this commitment using the Black Scholes option pricing model.
-On the date of the initial closing, the Company recorded the commitments associated with the second and third closings of the Series A convertible preferred stock at a net value of \$638,000.
-For the three months ended September 30, 2019 and 2018, the Company recorded an expense of \$10.5 million and \$398,000 , respectively, for the revaluation of the convertible preferred stock liability, within other (income) expenses, net in the condensed consolidated statements of operations and comprehensive loss.
-For the nine months ended September 30, 2019 and for the period from January 18, 2018 (inception) to September 30, 2018, the Company recorded an expense of \$21.0 million and \$755,000, respectively, for the revaluation of the convertible preferred stock liability, within other (income) expenses, net in the condensed consolidated statements of operations and comprehensive loss.
+For the three months ended March 31, 2020 and 2019, the Company recorded a gain of \$0 and \$437,000, respectively, for the revaluation of the convertible preferred stock liability within other income, net in the condensed consolidated statements of operations and comprehensive loss.